Milk Money (OVA): Characters

-One of Kyouko's former clients/victims who she had killed many years ago.
+Shinji Sudo is one of Kyouko's former clients/victims who she had killed many years ago.
 Like Touji and her other young clients, Shinji was also breast-fed by Kyouko when he was a child and possibly had a similar relationship with her when he was still alive and notes that after he died, he (like Touji) held no grudge or hatred against her.